-The following issue has been raised on appeal: whether the Administrative Judge failed to consider record evidence that Applicant submitted for the Judge's consideration.
+The following issue has been raised on appeal: whether it was arbitrary, capricious, or contrary to law for the Administrative Judge to not conclude Applicant's falsification was mitigated under Personal Conduct Mitigating Condition 2.
 For the reasons that follow, the Board affirms the Administrative Judge's decision.